sovrynn/ecdo/1-EVIDENCE/conspiracy-theories/elite-survival-prepping/README.md

 Evidence of elites preparing for... something.

+## Bunker manufacturer location analysis

+There are quite a few bunker manufacturers in the world-if one could track where they are building that could provide some on the ground intel as to where the informed people are bolting out

 ## Denver, Colorado Airport cult conspiracy theories

 Colorado happens to be one of the areas in America that will likely be safe during S1 -> S2.